Phillip Pine: Career

 Pine played John Wesley Hardin in a 1955 episode of The Life and Legend of Wyatt Earp (John Wesley Hardin, S1 E9).
 In a 1957 episode of the same series, Pine again played Hardin (The Time for All Good Men, S2 E39).
-Later that year, he appeared on Gunsmoke, as “Vint” - a cheating card dealer turned murderer in the episode “Moon”.
+Later that year, he appeared on Gunsmoke as “Vint”, a cheating card dealer turned murderer in the episode “Moon”.

 Pine appeared in two episodes of Adventures of Superman titled "The Mystery of the Broken Statues" and "The Case of the Talkative Dummy".
 In the latter, he played a theater usher who was part of a robbery gang.
-Pine played a confessed bank robber in the ninth episode of the television series Peter Gunn entitled "Image of Sally", first aired November 17, 1958.
+Pine played a confessed bank robber in the ninth episode of the television series Peter Gunn titled "Image of Sally", first aired November 17, 1958.

 He appeared in three episodes of Wagon Train titled "The Ben Courtney Story", "The Esteban Zamora Story" in 1959 and “The Dr. Swift Cloud Story” in 1960 (as Straight Arrow).
 Pine played Kid Curry in the episode "Kid Curry" on the TV series Tales of Wells Fargo (1959).
 He appeared as mobster Jack Zuta in the third episode of The Untouchables titled "The Jake Lingle Killing" and in 1962 he co-starred in the episode "The Whitey Steele Story".

 He appeared in two episodes of The Twilight Zone, "The Four of Us Are Dying", and "The Incredible World of Horace Ford".
 He also appeared in The Fugitive.
-Pine was in the second episode of The Outer Limits entitled "The Hundred Days of the Dragon".
+Pine was in the second episode of The Outer Limits titled "The Hundred Days of the Dragon".
 He made a 1964 appearance as Phillip Stewart in the Perry Mason episode, "The Case of the Wednesday Woman".

 In 1964 Pine guest starred on Combat! as Pvt.
 Steve Cantrell in the third season episode "Birthday Cake".
 He played a World War II submarine captain marooned inside an underwater cave with four other survivors in the 1965 Voyage to the Bottom of the Sea episode "And Five of Us Are Left".

-In 1967, Pine appeared in an episode of The Invaders entitled "Genesis".
-Pine also appeared in an episode of Rawhide entitled "Incident at Dangerfield Dip".
+In 1967, Pine appeared in an episode of The Invaders titled "Genesis".
+Pine also appeared in an episode of Rawhide titled "Incident at Dangerfield Dip".
 He also played a gangster known only as "Mark" in Irving Lerner's film noir classic, Murder by Contract.

 He appeared in an episode of Kojak (season 5) called "Cry for the Children" as "Eddie Creagan", in an episode of Ironside (season 3) called "Alias Mrs Braithwaite" and in Hawaii Five-O (season 1) called "Full Fathom 5".
 Notably, he played a Japanese man in a later Hawaii Five-O episode called "Which Way Did They Go?"

 In 1969, Pine appeared in a Star Trek episode of season 3, "The Savage Curtain", as the genocidal Earth warlord Colonel Green.
 Pine also appeared in the first season of Barnaby Jones in the episode titled "Murder in the Doll's House" (03/25/1973).